Anch9999/AiToDinoRun/README.md

 ![](https://github.com/Anch9999/AiToDinoRun/blob/master/model/image_data/training_dinorun.gif)

-My aim here is to practice build up my virtual system environment by myself, and try to understand how to use DRL(Deep Reinforcement Learning) let chrome dino game can start training to get a higher score than human play
+Here my aim is practice build up my virtual system environment by myself, and try to understand how to use DRL (Deep Reinforcement Learning) let chrome dino game can start training to get a higher score than human play.

 # Installation

-First you need clone this repository
+First you need clone this repository and you can build up by A+B+C, A+C or B+C combination.

 ```shell=
 git clone https://github.com/Anch9999/AiToDinoRun.git